Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 - Configure Identity Provider:
     1. Open the FHIR Service from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
     1. Select `Settings` -> `Authentication`
-    1. In `Identity Provider 1`, within `Application 1`, enter the Client ID from the Application Registration into the `Client ID` field.
+    1. In `Identity Provider 1`, within `Application 1`, enter the Client ID from the Patient Application Registration into the `Client ID` field.
     1. Click Save.

     *Note: It would take around 10 minutes to update*